XiLab-Robotics/Hand-Guiding-IR-ExtendedWorkspaces/README.md

 # Hand-Guiding-IR-ExtendedWorkspaces
-This dataset refers to the paper titled "Enabling Manual Guidance in High-Payload Industrial Robots for Flexible Manufacturing Applications in Large Workspaces" published on MDPI Machines journal.
+This dataset refers to the paper titled "Enabling Manual Guidance in High-Payload Industrial Robots for Flexible Manufacturing Applications in Large Workspaces" published on MDPI Machines journal (https://doi.org/10.3390/machines13111016).
 It contains the research material developed to implement manual guidance on both the 6DoF KUKA robot (KRC4 controller + Robot Sensor Interface package) and the 1DoF servoactuated linear robotic axis (Beckhoff PC, AX8118 Drive, AM8052 servomotor).

 ## 📂 Repository structure: